SimonPadbury/b4st/README.md

   * Bootstrap pagination for posts/pages if split over a series of 'pages'

-* **Visual editor stylesheet** – into which the same Bootstrap 4 and starter CSS theme are preloaded by `@import`, so that what you see in the visual editor is (mostly!) what you get at the front end (WYSI(M!)WYG).
+* **Visual editor stylesheet** – into which the same Bootstrap 4 CSS, Font Awesome 5 CSS and starter CSS theme are preloaded by `@import`, so that what you see in the visual editor is (mostly!) what you get at the front end (WYSI(M!)WYG).
 E.g. you will see the theme's typography in the WordPress Post/Page editor, and you can use Bootstrap CSS in the editor – but its width will not be the same as your article column width in the front end.

 * Child theme friendly (functions are pluggable).